Chikayo-k/brain-kids/README.md

 ## Structure

 The structure implemented for this project is a single HTML page that provides different pages.
 The top of the page allows the user to access the game page, audio control that can be turned on and off, scoreboard and sign-up page.
 There are social media icons on the footer to promote this website in the future and allow users to give us feedback or ask questions.
-The logo has an anchor tag that can lead you to the start game page.
+The logo has an anchor tag that can lead you to the main page.

 - Game